UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

 The advantages of taking a course of study rather than just reading are in the mental stimulation that formal study provides, and the satisfaction of earning a tangible certificate marking the achievement.
 Many people who are not interested in a professional qualification come back to us for course after course because they enjoy studying for its own sake.

 We all have books on our shelves that we have never read.
-Doing a course linked to a book is like having coaching to encourage you to actually study the textbook and relate the information to your life or your practice.
+Doing a course linked to a book is like having coaching to encourage you to actually study the textbook and relate the information to your life, your personal philosophy or your practice.
 The certification acts as your reward for finishing the task as well as a permanent proof of achievement.

 Q.28 Do you offer degree courses?